gautriv/gitfortechnicalwriters/pages/mydoc/installation.md

   <h2>To install Git on Windows</h2>
   <ol>
     <li>Browse to the official <a href="https://Git-scm.com/download/win" target="_blank">Git</a> website and download the software.</li>
-    <li>On your terminal or PowerShell, enter <code>Git --version</code>.
-The system shall reveal the installed Git version.</li>
+    <li>To verify the installation, on your terminal or PowerShell, enter <code>Git --version</code>.</li>
   </ol>
-  <p><strong>Note:</strong>  Should you desire even more magical convenience, consider invoking the powers of a package manager, like Chocolatey, to summon Git into your service.
-First, you must embark on a quest to <a href="https://chocolatey.org/install" target="_blank">install Chocolatey</a> and then on your terminal enter <code>choco install Git</code>.</p>
+  <p><strong>Note:</strong>   For even more magical convenience, consider summoning Git using a package manager like Chocolatey.
+First, embark on a quest to install <a href="https://chocolatey.org/install" target="_blank">Chocolatey</a> and then on your terminal enter <code>choco install Git</code>.</p>
 </div>

-{% include goodtoknow.html content="As you traverse the realm of Git, always remember that you are casting Git spells in the mystical realm of the Command Line Interface (CLI) or Terminal.
+{% include goodtoknow.html content="As you explore the realm of Git, remember that you are casting Git spells in the mystical realm of the Command Line Interface (CLI) or Terminal.
 Think of it as your trusty magic wand for commanding Git to do your bidding.
-But here’s the secret incantation: Always start with the word ‘git’ before typing the next instructions." %}
+But here's the secret incantation: Always start with the word <code>git</code> before typing any further instructions." %}

 <script>
   function openTab(tabName) {